thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 It is important to keep these distinctions in mind, because best practices for the deployment and use of the identifiers differ.
 Note that cross-protocol attacks such as {{ALPACA}}
-are possibile when two
+are possible when two
 different protocol services use the same certificate.
-This can be addressed by using restricted identifiers, or deploying services so that they do not share certificates.
+This can be addressed by using restricted identifiers or deploying services so that they do not share certificates.
 Protocol specifications MUST specify which identifiers are mandatory-to-implement and SHOULD provide operational guidance when necessary.